venk120soft/Javasript-learnings/README.md

 ## Define scope in Javascript?
 Lexical scope, global scope , block scope

-## What is closure and when do we use it?
+## What is closure? when and why do we use it?
-A function inside other function will create a closure,
+A function inside another function will create a closure. to access the inside function variables we use this.